 Choosing the Right Type of Espresso Machine

 Espresso is a complex and highly personal beverage, which translates to countless different ways it can be made and customized.
 When beginning your research into making espresso at home, the numerous options can easily become overwhelming.
+So how do you choose between the 15 types of espresso machines?

 To find the right espresso maker for you, you’ll need to consider how often you’ll be making espresso, how much you’ll want to make at a time, how much customization you want in your brewing process, and if you would put more importance on being able to dial in the perfect shot or on having a super-convenient machine that can make espresso or mixed coffee drinks at the touch of a button.
 Whatever kind of espresso drinker you are, there’s a machine out there that suits you and your lifestyle perfectly; now you’ll be able to say with confidence what type of machine that is!